Skip to Content

 You can avoid transplant shock by hardening seedlings and gradually introducing them to the outdoor environment.

-Avoid spraying the damaged or sensitive plants with pesticides or horticulture oils in very hot or humid weather.
+Avoid spraying damaged or sensitive plants with pesticides or horticulture oils in hot or humid weather.

 Spray the plants in dry and cool conditions when the temperature is below 29 degrees Celsius.
 Always read the label and instructions carefully about the applications or precautions to avoid pesticide burns.

 Excessive fertilizing causes browning of leaf edges or leaf scorch.
-You might be using too much fertilizer to encourage growth, but this creates a toxic environment and burns the leaves.
+You might use too much fertilizer to encourage growth, which creates a toxic environment and burns the leaves.

 The salts in the fertilizer extract the moisture from the root tissues leading to wilting, yellowing, and stunting.
 In hot weather, over-fertilizing can severely damage the roots of the plant.